datacarpentry/spreadsheets-socialsci/episodes/04-quality-assurance.md

 which we will discuss further in the next episode.

 To open this CSV file, one option is to double-click the file once it's in your Downloads folder.
-But doing this can yield different results, as it depends on your computer configuration.
+However, doing this can lead to different results depending on your computer's configuration.
 To avoid this, the following box shows a more reliable method to load the data in Excel or Calc.

 ::: group-tab